substrate-asia/hackathon-2022-winter/teams/36-Designer/README.md

 Designer uses Gear Smart Contracts which is a new way, and CESS as decentralized storage layer.
 The front end uses React + gear-js + polkadot-js/extention.

+### Tech

+Designer is based on the decentralized storage project CESS and the WASM smart contract platform Gear.

 ## Plan in Hackathon